kicaj29/angular-examples/README.md

 First is called function *validate* and next other validators.

 Example with custom __async validation__ is presented in *ForbiddenValidatorAsyncDirective*.
 It implements the interface *AsyncValidator*.
 There is example for the simple custom control for both template driven and reactive forms.

+Template driven:
 ```html
   <my-simple-control required name="nameSimpleControl" [(ngModel)]="customer.value1" #mySimpleControl="ngModel"
                      forbiddenValue="dupa" forbiddenValueAsync="ole">Name:</my-simple-control>
 ```

+Reactive forms:
 ```typescript
 heroNameSimpleCustomControl: ['', [Validators.required, forbiddenValueValidator(new RegExp('common-data', 'i'))], [forbiddenValueAsyncValidator(new RegExp('ole', 'i'))]]
 ```